 We may be required to spend significant resources to monitor, protect, and enforce our intellectual property rights.
 Litigation may be necessary in the future to enforce our intellectual property rights and protect our trade secrets.
 Litigation brought to protect and enforce our intellectual property rights could be costly, time-consuming, and distracting to management.
-Such litigation could result in the impairment or loss of portions of our intellectual property rights may be met with defenses, counterclaims, and countersuits attacking the validity and enforceability of our intellectual property.
+Such litigation could result in the impairment or loss of portions of our intellectual property.
+Enforcement of our intellectual property rights may be met with defenses, counterclaims, and countersuits attacking the validity and enforceability of our intellectual property.
 An adverse determination of any litigation proceedings could put our intellectual property at risk of being invalidated or interpreted narrowly.
 An adverse determination could risk the issuance or cancellation of pending patent and trademark filings.
 Because of the substantial discovery required in connection with intellectual property litigation, our confidential or sensitive information could be compromised by disclosure in litigation.
-Litigation could result is public disclosure of results of hearings, motions, or other interim developments.
+Litigation could result in public disclosure of results of hearings, motions, or other interim developments.
 If securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of our Common Stock.

 In addition, our inability to protect our proprietary technology against unauthorized copying or use, as well as any costly litigation or diversion of our management's attention and resources, could delay further sales or the implementation of our CaaS platform, impair the functionality of our CaaS platform, delay introductions of new functionality to our CaaS platform, result in the substitution of inferior or more costly technologies into our CaaS platform, or injure our reputation.
 We will not be able to protect our intellectual property if we are unable to enforce our rights or if we do not detect unauthorized use of our intellectual property.
-Policing unauthorized use or misappropriation of our technologies, trade secrets, and intellectual property may be difficult, expensive, and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
-Despite our efforts to protect our intellectual property rights or technology or otherwise develop services with the same or similar functionality as our platform.
-If we fail to meaningfully protect our intellectual property rights, our business, operating results, and financial condition could be adversely affected.
+Policing unauthorized use or misappropriate of our technologies, trade secrets, and intellectual property may be difficult, expensive, and time-consuming, particularly in foreign countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
+Despite our efforts to protect our intellectual property rights, unauthorized third parties may attempt to use, copy or otherwise obtain and market or distribute our intellectual property rights or technology or otherwise develop services with the same or similar functionality as our platform.
+If we fail to meaningfully protect our intellectual property and proprietary rights, our business, operating results, and financial condition could be adversely affected.